What The Family ~ In Development

 Each season follows four women over 50 whose lives have been completely and unexpectedly upended.
 Divorce.
 Financial collapse.
 Illness.
 Loss.
 Caregiving.
 Identity-shattering change.
 These women didn’t plan for this chapter — but they are brave enoughough to face it.
 At a moment when many feel invisible, overwhelmed, or unsure how to move forward, they are given something rare: time, support, and permission to rebuild.

-Leading them through this deeply personal journey are Tracey Wheeler Noonan and Susan Sly, two women who know reinvention not as theory, but as lived experience.
+Leading them through this deeply personal journey is Tracey Wheeler Noonan, a woman who knows reinvention not as theory, but as lived experience.
 Tracey — a former Shark Tank entrepreneur who built and sold a multimillion-dollar company — was forced at 60 to publicly reinvent herself again after an unexpected separation, divorce, and the loss of a long-held identity.
-Susan Sly’s path is equally raw and real: surviving divorce, homelessness, profound loss, and a life-altering diagnosis of Multiple Sclerosis.
-Together, they don’t offer quick fixes — they offer truth, empathy, and hard-earned wisdom.
+Tracey offers truth, empathy, and hard-earned wisdom.

 Each woman is supported by a compassionate team of mentors specializing in financial empowerment, personal growth, menopause and women’s health, boundary-setting, mindfulness, and purpose-driven living.
 There are no competitions.
 No eliminations.
 No casting anyone off the show.
 This is not about winning — it’s about healing, clarity, and real transformation.